jugstalt/docs-gviewonline/app/en/_sources/setup/config-server.rst.txt

             "max-queue-length": 1000
         },

+        // default value for mapserver and services "mapserver-defaults": {
+            // maximum width in pixel of an map image "maxImageWidth": 4096,
+            // maximum height in pixel of an map image "maxImageHeight": 4096,
+            // maximum records that will be returned from a query "maxRecordCount": 1000
+        },

         // Whether clients are allowed to log in through the web interface "allowFormsLogin": true,
         // It can be assumed that all calls are made over HTTPS